mbbill/undotree/README.md

     * The next change that will be restored by `:redo` or `<ctrl-r>` is marked as **{seq}**, it's the same as *curhead* returned by *undotree()*
     * The **[seq]** marks the last change and where further changes will be added, it's the same as *newhead* returned by *undotree()*
     * Saved changes are marked as **s** and the capitalized **S** indicates the last saved change.
+ 1. Monitor the changed text in diff panel which is automatically updated when undo/redo happens.
  1. Live updated diff panel.
  1. Highlight for added and changed text.
  1. Revert to a specific change by a single mouse click or key stroke.